uzhegovaelena/ecommerce_analysis/README.md

 **Overview:**

-The top-selling product categories are Women's Clothing, Women's Shoes, and Men's Clothing, while the majority of the user base is between the ages of 20-32 years old, and females constitute more than 60% of the user base.
-Jakarta, Jawa Barat (Bandung), and Jawa Tengah (Semarang) are the top-performing cities, with an average purchase frequency of 9.2 times per year and an average order value of IDR 366,800.
-The popular payment methods on the platform are e-wallets like OVO and Gopay, and credit cards.
+The top-selling product categories are Topwear, Shoes and Bags, while the majority of the user base is between the ages of 20-32 years old, and females constitute more than 60% of the user base.
+Jakarta, Jawa Barat (Bandung), and Jawa Tengah (Semarang) are the top-performing cities, with an average purchase frequency of 9.2 times per year and an average order value of USD 36.9.
+The popular payment methods on the platform are Credit cards and e-wallet like Gopay.

 The RFM (Recency, Frequency, Monetary) analysis was conducted to identify high-value customers and develop effective marketing campaigns.
 Overall, the RFM analysis highlights the importance of personalization and customer retention for the company's growth and success.